rigetti/pyquil/docs/source/index.rst

 can be run through either synchronous API calls, or through an asynchronous job queue for larger programs.
 More information about the QVM can be found in the :ref:`qvm`.

-In addition to the QVM, we offer the ability to run programs on the physical qubits, or **Quantum Processing Units** (QPUs), at our lab in Berkeley, California.
+In addition to the QVM, we offer the ability to run programs on our superconducting quantum processors, or **Quantum Processing Units** (QPUs), at our lab in Berkeley, California.
 To request upgraded access to our 19Q QPU, please fill out the `request form <https://www.rigetti.com/qpu-request>`_ with a brief summary of what you hope to use it for.
-For more information on the QPU, check out :ref:`qpu`.
+For more information on QPUs, check out :ref:`qpu`.

 If you are already familiar with quantum computing, then feel free to proceed to